andriepu/dotfiles/readme/zsh.md

 - `-e` in the examples above mean to execute `echo` with parsing the escaped characters.
 Those color variables are using escaped characters.

 #### `exports.zsh`
-This file means to contain variables that exposed to `ENV`

 - **` export EDITOR="vim" `**